Build Your Own Kite DIY

 It is believed that kites were flown in China more than two thousand years ago.
 A Chinese general even used a kite flown over the walls of the enemy fortress to gauge how far his troops would have to tunnel to break through and surprise the enemy to become victorious.

-Eventually the kite spread across Asia to India and then monks brought them to Japan were they were flown to ward of evil spirits.
+Eventually, the kite spread across Asia to India and then monks brought them to Japan where they were flown to ward of evil spirits.
 Among other things Marco Polo brought kites back to Europe with him in the 13th century, but they were regarded as little more than curiosities.

 In the 18th and 19th centuries, kites were used for scientific research.
 Men like Ben Franklin and Alexander Graham Bell used kites to explore wind and weather and possibilities of airplane flight.